 8. Offsite Storage / Properties with Lofts and Basements

 - Find out what’s in storage!
 How many boxes of records do you actually have?
 What valuable information is sitting in those boxes that could be put to use?
-Or is putting you at risk of breaching the 5th Data Protection principle?
+Or is putting you at risk of breaching the fifth Data Protection principle?

 - Utilise your intranet.
 Populate it with quick guides on specific subjects or with FAQs.

-- Get in on your induction programme
+- Include records management in your induction programme

 10. Change Management